MicrosoftDocs/msteams-docs/msteams-platform/samples/collaboration-control.md

    :::image type="content" source="../assets/images/Collaboration control/solutions.png" alt-text="solutions collaboration control" border= "true":::

  Congrats!
 You have successfully installed all the Collaboration solutions into your environment.
-In the next exercise, you will build a new model-driven app that can take advantage of the Collaboration Control capabilities.
+In the next exercise, you'll build a new model-driven app that can take advantage of the Collaboration Control capabilities.

 ### Prerequisites